knpuniversity/symfony2-series/knpu/episode4/deployment.rst

     php app/console assetic:dump --env=prod

 Crap!
 Scroll up.
 This failed when trying to run uglifycss.
-Ah, I don't have Uglifycss installed on this machine yet.
-Just run ``npm install`` to fix this.
+I don't have Uglifycss installed on this machine yet.
+To get ugly Just run ``npm install`` to fix this.

 .. code-block:: bash